 The only thing you need to do next is decide on what to binge watch while enjoying this simple, yet decadent meal, and your cozy warm fire.
 And I can’t help you there!
 We are a divided family in our household and it always comes down to a coin toss 😉

-Hazelnut Crusted Grilled Duck with Red Wine Sauce
+Grilled Duck Legs Recipe With Hazelnut Crust and Red Wine Sauce

 - 2 tablespoons extra virgin olive oil